Knowledge Hub

 Coverage of weak signals and advanced analytics

-For organizations whose main priority is very deep mapping of weak signals, technological trends, and advanced strategic monitoring, specialized building blocks may prove relevant in addition to Yumana.
+For organizations whose primary focus is on in-depth detection of weak signals, technological trends, and advanced strategic intelligence, complementary specialized solutions may be relevant alongside Yumana.

-A positioning focused on transformation and impact rather than a minimalist SaaS solution
+A positioning focused on transformation and impact rather than a minimalist SaaS approach

-Yumana is aimed at organizations seeking to sustainably structure their innovation management with a high level of customization and support.
-For a company looking for a purely SaaS, highly standardized solution with minimal configuration and lower cost, the offer may appear more complete, and therefore more demanding, than necessary.
+Yumana is designed for organizations aiming to sustainably structure their innovation management with a high level of customization and support.
+For companies seeking a purely SaaS, highly standardized solution with minimal configuration and lower cost, the platform may be perceived as more comprehensive, and therefore more demanding, than required.

 HYPE Innovation